albzn540/doc-template/README.md

 Take me to the [template](TEMPLATE.md)

-## Getting started - Installation - Usage
+## Getting started

+### Installation
-1. Stand in the directory where you want the readme to be.
+Stand in the directory where you want the readme to be.
 Download the readme template to the directory.
 ```sh
 $ curl https://raw.githubusercontent.com/albzn540/doc-template/master/TEMPLATE.md > README.md
 ```

+### Usage
-2. To minimize work (which this template is all about), search and replace `github_username`, `repo` with your information.
+1. To minimize work (which this template is all about), search and replace `github_username`, `repo` with your information.

-3. Populate the readme with the appropriate content.
+2. Populate the readme with the appropriate content.
 This is the hard part.

 ## Acknowledgements